What are Essential Nurse Practitioner Skills?

 Nurse practitioner skills can be broad and generalized, enabling nurses to go into family practice.
 Or they can be specialized, enabling nurses to serve a specific demographic, such as the aging population or women.
 Beyond clinical aptitude, nurse practitioner skills also include leadership abilities and analytical skills.

-For many patients, nurse practitioners provide primary, emergency, and specialized health care—including diagnosis and treatment—across the lifespan.
+For many patients, nurse practitioners like FNPs and PMHNPs provide primary, emergency, and specialized health care—including diagnosis and treatment—across the lifespan.

 Nurse Practitioner Skills are in Demand